 As of April 1, 2021, we have begun the transition back to in-person worship services, but still plan to maintain the 8:25 AM online worship service on Sundays.
-After Easter, in-person worship will be on Sundays at 10 AM.
-Registration required.
-See the home page of this website for sign up links, and a complete Easter schedule.
+Currently, in-person worship are offered on Saturdays at 5 PM and Sundays at 10 AM.
+Pre-registration required.
+See the home page of this website for sign up links, and an up-to-date schedule.

 Here’s a bit more about our worship services, under 'normal' circumstances:

 Each of our three weekend services has a little different flavor, but all include the same sermon and Holy Communion.
 Saturdays at 5 PM feel a bit more contemplative, in part due to piano-based music instead of the organ.
 With a shorter liturgy, these services tend to last about 45 minutes.
 Sundays at 8:30 AM have the largest attendance of our three services.
 They feature special music by our talented Senior Choir (Sept-May), a children’s message, and lively organ and piano music.
 Sundays at 11 AM (or 10:15 between Memorial Day and Labor Day) offer a more relaxed, quiet service including a children’s message, organ/piano, and tend to clock in at about 45 minutes.